xu2xulim/Trello-Item-Alert/README.md

 The pre-requisites includes :
 - the admin Trello API Key and Token in the .env file
 - defined criterion to be used for the cron job

+## Technical Notes

+The solution components include :

+- A Deta Micro using FastAPI deployed on deta.dev or other platform like Wayscript X
+  - a cron to process and create the alerts
+- A Deta Base for the alert records
+- Trello webhook using the board id as the idModel